Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 4. When asked for a password, use the same one you've used for your Administrator accounts.
 5. **This will take several minutes!** Your VM will restart and take a few more minutes.
 Be patient.
 6. Once you can, login with: `YOURSENECAUSERNAME\Administrator`
-7. in sconfig, confirm you can see:
+7. In sconfig, confirm you can see:
     1. Computer name: **srv2**
     2. Domain: **yourSenecaUsername.com**
 8. Minimize srv2 VM but keep it on!